Lightroom Classic vs Lightroom CC that is the question.

 I always was critical of the Import module of Lightroom Classic because of its complexity.
 Often it becomes a major challenge for photographers just starting to learn the program.

 In Lightroom CC, the import module does not exist, and there are no import options at all.
-You can not even select what photos to import and what to avoid.
+You can not even select what raw files to import and what to avoid.
 There are no renaming, metadata, or watermark functionalities.
 You dump the images into the program and decide what to do with them later.

 4. Editing and Developing Photos